comodu20/MyPowerBIProject/README.md

 📊 My Interactive Power BI Dashboard Portfolio
 Welcome to my interactive Power BI Dashboard Portfolio!
-This repository showcases a collection of my data visualization projects, allowing you to explore live, interactive dashboards directly in your browser.
+This repository showcases a collection of my data visualisation projects, allowing you to explore live, interactive dashboards directly in your browser.

 About This Portfolio
 This portfolio is hosted using GitHub Pages, providing a seamless web experience.
-Each dashboard is embedded into its own HTML page, and a central navigation system allows you to effortlessly switch between different projects.
+Each dashboard is embedded into its HTML page, and a central navigation system allows you to switch between different projects effortlessly.
 The goal is to offer a dynamic and user-friendly way to demonstrate my skills in data analysis, visualisation, and storytelling with Power BI.

 🚀 View the Live Portfolio
 You can access the full interactive portfolio here: